gunnargestsson/bcbuildtemplate/README.md

 1. Add Current.yml, NextMinor.yml, NextMinor.yml to your respository
 2. Add Variable Library for Build parameters
     - BuildVariables
-        - CodeSignPfxFile
+        - CodeSignPfxFile (optional for signing the apps)
-        - CodeSignPfxPassword
+        - CodeSignPfxPassword (optional for signing the apps)
         - LicenseFile
-        - TestLicenseFile
+        - TestLicenseFile (optional if unit tests require development license and build is using customer license)
         - Password
+        - ClientId (optional for online tenant deployment and host deployment)
+        - ClientSecret (optional for online tenant deployment and host deployment)
     - InsiderBuilds
         - InsiderSasToken
 3. Create DevOps pipeline